 an arbitrator may order the employer to pay statutory expenses to the worker.

-(2) An order under subsection (1) is referred to in this Division as an “interim payment order”.
+(2) An order under subsection (1) is referred to in this Division as an interim payment order.

 (3) An arbitrator may make an interim payment order for statutory expenses unless it appears to the arbitrator that —